Charters Reports Reviews Shop Text Us (305) 209-5594

 • Bonefish: Protected lee-side flats

-• Redfish: Around mangrove shorelines
+• Redfish: Around the mangrove shorelines

-Captain’s Recommendations
+Captain’s recommendations

-Gear Recommendations
+Gear

-• Heavy Tackle: 30-50 lb class for reef fishing
+• Heavy tackle: 30-50 lb class for reef fishing

-• Live Bait: Pilchards, pinfish, crabs
+• Live bait: Pilchards, pinfish, crabs

-Midday Addendum (10:34 AM EDT NOAA Update)
+Midday addendum (10:34 AM EDT NOAA update)

-The late-morning NOAA refresh keeps the same overall story in place: rough water, strong northeast to east breeze, and no real offshore relief yet.
+The late-morning NOAA refresh keeps the same story in place: rough water, strong northeast to east breeze, and no real offshore relief yet.

 • Wind: No meaningful change offshore.
 Straits still running northeast to east 20 to 25 knots.
 Inside waters remain around 20 knots this afternoon.